lilyjma/durable-functions-quickstart-dotnet-azd/README.md

 }
 ```

+### Start Azurite
+The Functions runtime requires a storage component.
+The line `"AzureWebJobsStorage": "UseDevelopmentStorage=true"` above tells the runtime that the local storage emulator, Azurite, will be used.
+Azurite needs to be started before running the app, and there are two options to do that:
+    - Option 1: Run `npx azurite --skipApiVersionCheck --location ~/azurite-data`
+    - Option 2: Run `docker run -p 10000:10000 -p 10001:10001 -p 10002:10002 mcr.microsoft.com/azure-storage/azurite`

 ## Run your app from the terminal

 1. From the `fanoutfanin` folder, run this command to start the Functions host locally: